 That’s a terrible stat if you ask me, and there is no doubt why blogs fail.

-Suppose you don’t want your blog among the 70 or 80% of blogs that are categories as inactive or the ones that get less than 1,000 visits a month’s then you have to do more than what you’re currently doing.
+Suppose you don’t want to be among the 70% or 80% inactive blogs.
+Then, for the ones that get less than 1,000 visits a month, you have to do more than what you’re currently doing.

-You have to step up your game, do something better and grow your blog’s value significantly.

-If you continue doing what you’re doing currently, then you will always get the same result.
+You have to step up your game.
+Do something better, and grow your blog’s value significantly.
+But, if you continue doing what you’re currently doing, you will always get the same result.

-1. Your Blog Is Not Your Business.
+1. Your Blog Is Not Your Business

 What is the meaning of a blog to you?

-2. You’re not consistent.
+2. You’re not Consistent